 The main active compound in Chinese club moss is an alkaloid called huperzine A.

-Huperzine A works by the same mechanism as the popular Alzheimer’s drug Aricept.
+It operates by the same mechanism as the popular Alzheimer’s drug Aricept.

-They both work by inhibiting an enzyme (acetylcholinesterase) that deactivates acetylcholine.
+Both huperzine A and Aricept inhibit an enzyme (acetylcholinesterase) that deactivates acetylcholine.

 Huperzine A shows promise for delaying symptoms of Alzheimer’s, especially in the early stages.
-(123)

 Huperzine A is so powerful that it’s been given the status of an approved drug for treating vascular dementia and Alzheimer’s in China.
-(126)

-Huperzine A Dosage
+Suggested Huperzine A Dosage

-Huperzine A Side Effects and Warnings
+Huperzine A Side Effects, Interactions, and Warnings

 Although huperzine A is a naturally occurring compound, it’s not without side effects.

 Reported side effects are significant and include insomnia, anxiety, nausea, diarrhea, blurred vision, slurred speech, restlessness, anorexia, muscle twitching, cramps, incontinence, high blood pressure, and slowed heart rate.
-(128)

 Huperzine A does not mix well with antihistamines, antidepressants, the Alzheimer’s drug Aricept, or the motion sickness drug scopolamine.
-(129)

-Timeless Brain Tonic
+12. Ginkgo: Timeless Brain Tonic

 Ginkgo (Ginkgo biloba) is one of the most widely used natural remedies in the world.
-(130)